 RECOGNITION & PUBLIC COLLECTIONS

-Ayuntamiento de El Puerto de Santa María (Spain).
+Municipal collection, Ayuntamiento de El Puerto de Santa María, Spain

 SELECTED BIBLIOGRAPHY & PUBLICATIONS

-Catalogues & Books: Dulce Engaño (Ayuntamiento de El Puerto de Santa María); Don’t Drag Me Down (Koehnline Museum, USA); Anatomy Rocks (Cernunnos); PhotoVogue Festival Book (Vogue/Huawei).
+Catalogues & Books: Dulce Engaño (Ayuntamiento de El Puerto de Santa María); Don't Drag Me Down (Koehnline Museum of Art, USA); Anatomy Rocks (Cernunnos); PhotoVogue Festival Book (Vogue Italia / Huawei).

-Media Features: Vogue Italia, Vanity Fair, Forbes, El Mundo, La Repubblica, Plastik Magazine, La Cucina Italiana.
+Press: Vogue Italia, Vanity Fair, Forbes, La Repubblica, El Mundo, Plastik Magazine, La Cucina Italiana, L'Œil de la Photographie, Panorama.